jenssss/hugo-resume/content/home/hero.md

 +++
 # Hi, I'm **Jens**.
 I'm a physicist looking for a **software engineering** or **data science** role.

-This site is still under construction.
-It will eventually host my resume
+Note: This site is still under construction.

+Click below, or scroll down to learn more.